 As you can see, there are a few crossovers, so keep an extra eye out for any condition that affects both breeds.

-A genuine Labsky pup will cost somewhere between £300-500.
+A genuine Labsky pup will cost somewhere between £300-£500.
 This isn't cheap, and unless you meet both parents, there are no guarantees that you're buying a genuine Labsky.
 So be careful when dealing with breeders.
 Do your research, and always opt for the more experienced and genuine breeders.
-These are the ones who can produce registration papers - and don't be afraid of asking questions about the puppies.
+These are the ones who can produce registration papers - and don't be afraid of asking questions about the puppies and their parents!
 If these breeders are the real deal, they’ll have all the right answers.

 If you're considering adopting a dog for the first time, think carefully before choosing a Labsky.
 These active, athletic, and strong-minded animals might be “too much” for the inexperienced owner.
 That being said, Labskies respond extremely well to the right training methods.
 If you familiarise yourself with the best training techniques and understand the commitment involved, then you could be the proud owner of a healthy and well-adjusted Labsky.

 - The Chi-poo